 He said so when he was elected.

-He said, This is going to be my big deal.
+He said, this is going to be my big deal.

 We're giving money to countries that are corrupt.

-So he had everything.
+So he had everybody.

-Hey, Keith, remember what he also said to Zelensky.
+Hey, Keith, remember what he also said to Zelensky?

-You're surrounding yourself with the same people that your past president had that and he was Corrupt.
+I'm a little worried you're surrounding yourself with the same people that your past president had that he was corrupt.

 So he's kind of admonishing the new guy in a nice way, saying you better not surround yourself with these idiots.